gustavoc82/Data-Feeds-and-Technology/README.md

 3. **Implement statistical methods**.
 In the skeleton code you find the following four statistical methods already declared:

-1. Mean market value
+a) Mean market value
-2. Variance in market value
+b) Variance in market value
-3. Minimum market value
+c) Minimum market value
-4. Maximum market value
+d) Maximum market value

 Your task is to update these methods to perform the correct work based on the data from the sheet.
 These methods are already called in the command line interface, so you only need to implement the method.